 Unbox Therapy– approx. 5 million per year

-Marques Brownlee – approx $3.6 million a year
+Marques Brownlee – approx. $3.6 million a year

 Gaming

 Take a look at the top earners above and you’ll find that half of them are in the gaming niche.
-In this niche, you could include game tutorials, reviews, commentaries, gaming live streams among others.
+In this niche, you could include game tutorials, reviews, commentaries, and gaming live streams among others.
 The following amazing channels should give you an idea of how to become a YouTuber in the gaming niche!

 Creators and their income: